Miga, Quatchi, Sumi and Mukmuk: Popularity

-Mukmuk, although a designated "sidekick", was a run-away success, "capturing the hearts of Games-goers everywhere", including an impromptu "protest" at the Vancouver Art Gallery to make him a full-fledged mascot and making the "Top 5" for the Olympic games in the Vancouver edition of 24 Hours.
+Mukmuk, although a designated "sidekick", was a run-away success, "capturing the hearts of Games-goers everywhere", including an impromptu "protest" at the Vancouver Art Gallery to make him a full-fledged mascot.
+In 2008, Vancouver Sun journalist, Jeff Lee, created the "Free Mukuk" campaign, to make Mukmuk an official mascot.
+Mukmuk made the "Top 5" for the Olympic games in the Vancouver edition of 24 Hours.

 Criticism and image confusion

 When the mascots were unveiled, there were initial concerns over whether they were effective at representing British Columbia and Canada.

 On July 3, 2009, Canadian artist Michael R. Barrick created two composite images—one based on the official art, and the other based on a fan art created by Angela Melick—depicting the official mascots alongside Pedobear, an internet meme popularized by the imageboard 4chan.
 The images were created to make "a visual critique of how the style of the mascots resembles the style of Pedobear."
 As a result of the images receiving high rankings on Google Images, this image was mistakenly used by other media.
 The Polish newspaper Gazeta Olsztyńska used one of the images for a front-page story about the then-upcoming Olympics, published on February 4, 2010.
 Similarly, the Dutch television guide Avrobode used one of the images.